Trustees & CEO

 Vicky Friis

-Vicky Friis is the Chief Executive of Vale of Glamorgan specialist domestic abuse service, Vale Domestic Abuse Services.
+Vicky is the Chief Executive of Vale of Glamorgan specialist domestic abuse service, Vale Domestic Abuse Services.

 In her previous role, Vicky led Carmarthen Domestic Abuse Services, taking them through quality standards, providing development opportunities for the team, and increasing their income and the services they provide.
 Vicky also worked as part of the Communities First programme in Rhondda Cynon Taf, developing several successful projects and initiatives.